ongov/ontario-design-system/packages/ontario-design-system-component-library/readme.md

 ## Installation and usage

-There are two ways to install the Ontario Design System component library package into your project: through [NPM](#installing-the-npm-package) or through [CDN](#cdn).
+There are two ways to install the Ontario Design System component library package into your project: through [NPM](#installing-the-npm-package) or through a [CDN](#cdn).

 ### Installing the NPM package